of the Professional Photographers of Los Angeles County

 In all membership classifications, PPA and PPC membership is encouraged but optional.

-The Board of Directors shall establish schedules of membership fees on an annual basis.
+The Board of Directors shall review, and update establish schedules of membership fees on an annual basis.

 Any membership fees prescribed by the Board of Directors must accompany each application for membership.